BORN ON THE BEACH

 Expect Taylor to be even more motivated to reach the 2024 and 2028 Olympics.

 Taylor's parents are Paula and Chris Crabb and he was born and raised in Honolulu, Hawaii.
-His older brother Trevor Crabb is also a star on the AVP and has a great chance to represent USA in the Paris Olympics with partner Tri Bourne.
+His older brother Trevor Crabb is also a star on the AVP and has a great chance to represent USA in the Paris Olympics with partner Theo Brunner.

-Taylor and his brother Trevor live together in Hermosa Beach, California.
-They host an Instagram show together called "Drinking Whiskey with the Crabbs."
+Taylor and his brother Trevor currently reside in Redondo Beach, California and host an Instagram show together called "Drinking Whiskey with the Crabbs."